zarzar94/lotusfinalversion/README.md

 ## Requirements
 - Node.js 20+
 - npm (ships with Node)
+- MongoDB (local or remote) for the backend API
 - Media assets merged (see "Media restore" below)

 ## Quick start (frontend)